-A critical and creative thinker;
+- 1. A critical and creative thinker;

-an effective communicator with good interpersonal skills;
+- 2. an effective communicator with good interpersonal skills;

-IT-skilled and information literate;
+- 3. IT-skilled and information literate;

-innovative and entrepreneurial;
+- 4. innovative and entrepreneurial;

-globally aware and well-grounded in his/her regional identity;
+- 5. globally aware and well-grounded in his/her regional identity;

-socially, culturally and environmentally responsible; and
+- 6. socially, culturally and environmentally responsible; and

-guided by strong ethical values.
+- 7. guided by strong ethical values.

-Accreditation of The UWI Open Campus
+Accreditation of The UWI Global Campus

-The University of the West Indies, Open Campus has institutional accreditation awarded by the Barbados Accreditation Council.
-The Campus underwent its reaccreditation process in March, 2019 and was awarded the maximum accreditation period of 7 years (2019-2026).
+The University of the West Indies, Global Campus has institutional accreditation awarded by the Barbados Accreditation Council until 26 July 2026.
 As accreditation does not cross geographical boundaries, the University applied for and was granted mutual recognition in all contributing countries by either the external quality assurance agency or relevant ministry, where no agency exists, including from the Accreditation Council of Trinidad and Tobago and the University Council of Jamaica.

 Mutual recognition means that the agency or ministry has agreed to accept the institutional accreditation decision of another agency, in this case of the Barbados Accreditation Council, and to recognize the institution as one that meets external quality standards.
-Part of the requirements for maintenance of institutional accreditation is that the Open Campus annually submits reports to the Barbados Accreditation Council and entities granting it mutual recognition showing how it has sustained and improved on the quality of its provisions over the period under review.
+Part of the requirements for maintenance of institutional accreditation is that the Global Campus annually submits reports to the Barbados Accreditation Council and entities granting it mutual recognition showing how it has sustained and improved on the quality of its provisions over the period under review.